 Since moving abroad, I have ridden the emotionally turbulent rollercoaster over and over again between homesickness and revelling in my new adventure.
 As I nervously put myself out there to make friends in my new home, the faces and memories of my loved ones pop into my mind without warning and I find myself comparing new experiences and friendships to those from my home country.
+One of the biggest lessons I have learnt so far from my expat experience?
 Maintaining long-distance relationships is hard.

 So here are the 5 best ways I have found so far to keep in contact with long-distance friends and show them that you care.
 (Some of the many benefits of this digital world…) PLEASE comment below if you have any other ideas as I would love to try them out!